 It was hard to find much we didn’t like about the Breathwrk app.
 It’s solely focused on breathing, unlike some other apps we tested.
 It also offers a larger variety of exercises for everything from “rescue” breathing under stress (which entails taking deeper, slower, purposeful breaths), to bedtime wind-downs.
 The user experience is streamlined, visually appealing, and ad-free.

 Our favorite quick (one-to-two minute) exercises included a visualization component.
-If you choose “calm,” for example, there are both auditory and circle-shaped visual cues that remind you to breathe in and out at a certain time.
+If you choose “calm,” for example, there are both auditory and circle-shaped visual cues that remind you to breathe in and out at certain times.
 There’s also a timer at the bottom of the screen to help you track where you’re at in the exercise process.
 In contrast, you can also take longer (10- or 15-minute) courses that educate you on the basics of breathing, why it matters, and effective strategies for working toward different goals, like endurance, lung capacity, and focus.
 All Breathwrk’s courses and exercises are led by certified professionals (though there’s no specific certification for this process, so it’s tough to vet), whose voices are soothing and easy to follow.

 If you choose to receive notifications, this app can help you develop a habit of spending 10-ish minutes working on your breathing every day.
 And if you’re the competitive type, you can easily navigate to the community tab to choose to participate in challenges, which often involve doing breathing exercises for certain lengths of time, and share your “wins “with others who are on the same journey.